Meet the 22-Year-Old Girl Behind Drake's Dad's Upcoming Music Video

 Haha!
 Thanks, Nikeisha.

 Make sure to check out Noisey regularly in the coming weeks for updates on Dennis Graham‘s music video.
-Check out more of Nikeisha’s work at her company website and follow her on Instagram @nikeishaandersson.
+Check out more of Nikeisha’s work at her company website and follow her on Instagram.

 Follow Caisa on Twitter.